sumanb007/kubernetes/sample-project/README.md

 - Next, we need to create RBAC permissions for the NFS provisioner because by default it doesn't have the necessary permissions to manage PersistentVolumes and PersistentVolumeClaims.
   So, before running the NFS provisioner manifest, we should:
-   a.
-Create the RBAC resources (ServiceAccount, ClusterRole, ClusterRoleBinding).
+  1. Create the RBAC resources (ServiceAccount, ClusterRole, ClusterRoleBinding).
-   b.
-Modify the deployment to use that ServiceAccount.
+  2. Modify the deployment to use that ServiceAccount.

   Why This is Necessary ?